 There is recognition that the future job market will require different skills than at present and a common belief that the UK is ill prepared for the digital age.
 This is highlighted in a recent House of Lords report Make or break: the UK’s digital future which is critical of the higher education sector’s response to the need to reskill the workforce and to equip graduates for working in the digital world.
 Further, the ability to make best use of technology in teaching and research is being inhibited by low skills levels by staff and students alike.
 The report makes a number of recommendations targeted at the next Government and it remains to be seen whether any initiatives are funded to improve the nation’s digital capabilities.
 However, given that the period of austerity is likely to continue regardless of the result of the election, it may be that universities and colleges have to tackle the skills shortfall on their own.

 The forthcoming election is probably the most open in many years.
 General elections lead to periods of uncertainty at the best of times but this is being exacerbated by predictions of a hung parliament and the prospect of a second election within the calendar year.
 It is clear though that the overall unit of resource of funding for students will not increase in real terms and so institutions will need to continue to drive efficiencies and process improvements.
 This may well lead to further collaboration and more shared services.

-It is clear that the future higher education environment will be characterised by increased competition and as a consequence, institutions will need to be more agile in order to stay ahead of or respond to the competition.
-IT is critical to higher education institutions with IT embedded in every aspect of an institution’s operation.
+In many ways, my conclusion twelve months ago still holds true – the future higher education environment will be characterised by increased competition and as a consequence, institutions will need to be more agile in order to stay ahead of or respond to the competition.
+IT remains critical to higher education institutions with IT embedded in every aspect of an institution’s operation.
 This will require a highly skilled IT department which, from the top down, has a good understanding of the institution’s business and aims.